A guide to connecting a fixed-line phone, internet, and mobile line in Spain, as well as the main communication providers on the Spanish market.

 Installing a phone line

-Installing a phone line has to be done via Movistar as they are the only company in Spain authorised to do this.
+Installing a phone line in Spain has to be done via Movistar as they are the only company authorized to do this.
 The Movistar website has a search feature that allows potential customers to check if desired services are available in their area, though the website is in Spanish.
 If you live in a new development or a rural area there may be lengthy delays for installation.

 If a phone line has to be installed or connected, you can contact Movistar to do this or, if you plan to sign up with another provider for internet/telephone services, they can usually arrange this for you although it will be done via Movistar.
 Line installation itself is free but there will be a monthly rental fee plus charges for any calls made.
 There is also a charge to change over to another provider.